 Gibson Guitar Pickups

 The pickup is another core feature of the Gibson guitar that significantly impacts its tonal delivery.
 Two common types are the P90 and humbucker pickups.
 The P90, often found in the Gibson Les Paul Junior, offers a bright, crisp sound with plenty of mid-range punch.
 Meanwhile, humbuckers, quite prevalent in Gibson models, help to eliminate the 60-cycle hum present in single-coil designs.
-They deliver a powerful tone that is rich in harmonic overtones, creating a fuller sound perfect for rock, jazz, and blues genres.
+They deliver a powerful tone rich in harmonic overtones, creating a fuller sound perfect for rock, jazz, and blues genres.

 Gibson Neck Profiles

 The neck profile of a guitar has a profound influence on the comfort and playability of the instrument.
 Gibson offers a variety of neck profiles: ’50s, Slim Taper, and Asymmetrical Slim Taper.
-The ’50s style neck has a substantial, rounded feel while the Slim Taper profile is thinner and suits faster, more agile playing styles.
+The ’50s style neck has a substantial, rounded feel, while the Slim Taper profile is thinner and suits faster, more agile playing styles.
 The Asymmetrical Slim Taper profile combines aspects of the other two for a more ergonomic feel, having a slightly thinner depth on the treble side.

 Scale Lengths of Gibson Guitars